Started teaching at Edmonds College: 1991-2001, then 2012 to present

 - I was married to a logger for 10 years and learned to run a hydraulic log loader to load logs onto trucks.
 (But I never learned to use a power saw correctly.)

-Best part of teaching at Edmonds CC: My fabulous colleagues and students, and the candy from Chris!
+Best part of teaching at Edmonds College: My fabulous colleagues and students, and the candy from Chris!

 Kelly Roberts Weibel